testing-library/testing-library-docs/docs/react-testing-library/setup.md

 You can define your own custom queries as described in the example in the [Helpers API](/doc/dom-testing-library/api-helpers.md) documentation, or via the [`buildQueries`](/doc/dom-testing-library/api-helpers#buildQueries) helper.
-Then you can use the in any render call using the `queries` option.
+Then you can use them in any render call using the `queries` option.
 To make the custom queries available globally, you can add them to your custom render method as shown below.